Food Preservation Methods

 Water Bath Canning

 Submerge sealed jars in boiling water for a specified time.
-The heat kills pathogens and creates a vacuum seal.
-Works for high-acid foods only.
-Any large stockpot with a rack that keeps jars off the bottom will work โ no specialized equipment needed.
-Processing time varies by recipe (5 minutes for some jams, 45 minutes for whole tomatoes).
+Heat kills molds, yeasts, and enzymes and creates a vacuum seal.
+Any large stockpot with a rack that keeps jars off the bottom works.
+Processing time ranges from 5 minutes for some jams to 45 minutes for whole tomatoes.

 Pressure Canning

-Reaches 240ยฐF under pressure โ 40ยฐF higher than boiling water โ which destroys botulism spores that survive regular boiling.
+Reaches 240°F under pressure — 40°F hotter than boiling water — which destroys botulism spores.
 Required for all low-acid foods.

-Weighted gauge โ no calibration needed.
+Weighted gauge — no calibration needed.
 Metal-to-metal seal, no rubber gasket.
 Built to last decades.
-The community gold standard.
+Community gold standard.

 The Instant Pot Canning Myth: Clear and Firm

-Electric pressure cookers โ including Instant Pot โ cannot safely pressure can low-acid foods.
-They do not maintain consistent pressure throughout the process, which means they cannot guarantee the 240ยฐF temperature required to destroy botulism spores.
-The USDA, National Center for Home Food Preservation, and every extension office in the US is unambiguous: never use an Instant Pot for pressure canning.
+Electric pressure cookers — including Instant Pot — cannot safely pressure can low-acid foods.
+They do not maintain consistent pressure throughout the process, which means they cannot guarantee the 240°F temperature required to destroy botulism spores.
+The USDA, National Center for Home Food Preservation, and every extension office in the US are unambiguous: never use an Instant Pot for pressure canning.
 This misconception appears weekly in homesteading groups and is genuinely dangerous.

 Botulism: Real Risk, Fully Preventable

 The old family recipe issue: "My grandmother canned green beans in a water bath for 40 years."
-The botulism risk in water-bathed green beans is low but not zero โ and it's concentrated in exactly the years when nothing happens.
+The botulism risk in water-bathed green beans is low but not zero — and it is concentrated in exactly the years when nothing happens.
 The USDA guidelines exist because of the years when something does.
 Follow tested recipes.

 Where to Get Safe Tested Recipes